Tomás Povedano: Biography

-In 1926 he was selected - along with Enrique Echandi, Ezequiel Jiménez and Emil Span - to represent Costa Rica in the 1925 Pan American Painting Exhibition, sponsored by the Los Angeles Museum of Art and held on its premises.
+In 1926 he was selected — along with Enrique Echandi, Ezequiel Jiménez and Emil Span — to represent Costa Rica in the 1925 Pan American Painting Exhibition, sponsored by the Los Angeles Museum of Art and held on its premises.
 He participated in the Exhibitions of Plastic Arts sponsored by the Diario de Costa Rica and was honorary president - along with Span, a German painter who also taught at the Povedano School - of the Art Center.
 He contributed to the decoration of the National Theater with three great oils: Art, Commerce and Industry.

 He painted portraits of several presidents and members of important families in the country.
 Among the first, is José María Castro, who Luis Guillermo Solís, after assuming the presidency in 2014, placed in his office.
 He introduced watercolor in Costa Rica and showed interest in the flora of the country, painting, like Span, pictures of orchids and other native plants.

 Povedano also made illustrations for texts such as the Silabario castellano by Porfirio Brenes, the newspaper La Tribuna, the Páginas ilustradas and El Fígaro, as well as for the Historical Booklet of Costa Rica, which, written by Ricardo Fernández Guardia, is the history manual more used in Costa Rican education during the 20th century.

-A teacher of a large number of young Costa Ricans eager to devote themselves to the plastic arts, Povedano was a clear representative of the academic style, which prevailed in the early years of development of Costa Rican painting.
-A great defender of the existence of the institution he created, he manages to keep the doors of the School open even in the most pressing economic situations of the country.
-He stood out in the portrait - he represented some of the most important politicians and characters of Costa Rican society - and in landscapes, customary and decorative paintings.
+A teacher of a large number of young Costa Ricans eager to devote themselves to the plastic arts, Povedano was a representative of the academic style, which prevailed in the early years of development of Costa Rican painting.
+A great defender of the existence of the institution he created, he managed to keep the doors of the School open even in the most pressing economic situations of the country.
+He stood out in the portrait — he represented some of the most important politicians and characters of Costa Rican society — and in landscapes, customary and decorative paintings.

 His work was recognized with awards and distinctions, and after his death several important retrospectives have been organized.

 He was the organizer of the Costa Rican theosophical movement and founder of the Virya Lodge (between 1905 and 1915 he directed the magazine of the same name), from which he derived the Dharana, which Roberto Brenes presided.